Triticale: Genetic transformation

-Conclusion
+Research

 Triticale holds much promise as a commercial crop, as it has the potential to address specific problems within the cereal industry.
 Research is currently being conducted worldwide in places like Stellenbosch University in South Africa.

 Conventional plant breeding has helped establish triticale as a valuable crop, especially where conditions are less favourable for wheat cultivation.
 Triticale being a synthesized grain notwithstanding, many initial limitations, such as an inability to reproduce due to infertility and seed shrivelling, low yield and poor nutritional value, have been largely eliminated.

 Tissue culture techniques with respect to wheat and triticale have seen continuous improvements, but the isolation and culturing of individual microspores seems to hold the most promise.
 Many molecular markers can be applied to marker-assisted gene transfer, but the expression of R-genes in the new genetic background of triticale remains to be investigated.
 More than 750 wheat microsatellite primer pairs are available in public wheat breeding programmes, and could be exploited in the development of SSRs in triticale.
 Another type of molecular marker, single nucleotide polymorphism (SNP), is likely to have a significant impact on the future of triticale breeding.

 Health concerns

-Like both its hybrid parents – wheat and rye – triticale contains gluten and is therefore unsuitable for people with gluten-related disorders, such as celiac disease, non-celiac gluten sensitivity and wheat allergy sufferers, among others.
+Like both its hybrid parents – wheat and rye – triticale contains gluten and is therefore unsuitable for people with gluten-related disorders, such as celiac disease, non-celiac gluten sensitivity and wheat allergy, among others.

 In fiction

-An episode of the popular TV series Star Trek "The Trouble with Tribbles" revolved around the protection of a grain developed from triticale.
+An episode of the popular TV series Star Trek, "The Trouble with Tribbles", revolved around the protection of a grain developed from triticale.
 This grain was named "quadro-triticale" by writer David Gerrold at the suggestion of producer Gene Coon, with four distinct lobes per kernel.
 In that episode Mr. Spock correctly attributes the ancestry of the nonfictional grain to 20th-century Canada.

 Indeed, in 1953 the University of Manitoba began the first North American triticale breeding program.
 Early breeding efforts concentrated on developing a high-yield, drought-tolerant human food crop species suitable for marginal wheat-producing areas.
-(Later in the episode, Chekov claims that the fictional quadro-triticale was a "Russian invention.")
+(Later in the episode, Chekov claims that the fictional quadro-triticale was a "Russian invention".)

 A later episode titled "More Tribbles, More Troubles", in the animated series, also written by Gerrold, dealt with "quinto-triticale", an improvement on the original, having apparently five lobes per kernel.

-Three decades later the spinoff series Deep Space Nine revisited quadro-triticale and the depredations of the Tribbles in the episode "Trials and Tribble-ations."
+Three decades later the spinoff series Star Trek: Deep Space Nine revisited quadro-triticale and the depredations of the Tribbles in the episode "Trials and Tribble-ations".